-Alcohol-related dementia is a form of dementia caused by prolonged use of alcohol.
-There is also a particular brain disorder associated with heavy drinking called Korsakoff's syndrome, caused by lack of vitamin B1.
+Korsakoff's syndrome is caused by lack of thiamine (vitamin B1), which affects the brain and nervous system.
+People who drinkexcessive amounts of alcohol are often thiamine deficient.
 This is not strictly a form of dementia but has similar symptoms, especially memory loss, personality changes and difficulty learning new skills.
 It does not progress once the person stops drinking - indeed it may initially improve.